-- A. Parents should determine, with the counsel of their child's prescriber, whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The appropriate form must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
-This form must be filed annually and as necessary for any change in the medication. - C. All medications must be registered with the Nurse's office and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered. - D. Medication that is brought to the office will be properly secured.
+- A. Parents should determine, with the counsel of their child's prescriber, whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The appropriate form must be filed with the respective building principal, school nurse, before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
+This form must be completed by both the parent and physician, each school year medication is required for the student.
+If a medication dosage changes during the school year a new medication form with the updated medication dosage must be completed by both parent and physician to be valid.
+All prescription and over the counter medications such as but not limited to, Tylenol, Cough drops, Oragel or other numbing agent or Ibuprofen, must have a doctor's order on file with the school nurse to be given. - C. All medications must be registered with the Nurse's office and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered. - D. Medication that is brought to the office will be properly secured.
 Except as noted below, medication must be delivered to the Nurse's Office by the student's parent or guardian or by another responsible adult at the parent or guardian's request.
 Except as noted below, students may not bring medication to school.
 Students may carry emergency medications for allergies and/or reactions, or asthma inhalers during school hours provided the student has written permission from a parent or physician and has submitted the proper forms.
 In the case of epinephrine auto injectors ("epi pens"), in addition to written permission and submission of proper forms, the parent or student must provide a backup dose to the school nurse.
 Students are strictly prohibited from transferring emergency medication, epi pens, or inhalers to any other student for their use or possession.
-Appropriate consequences will be issued.

-- E. Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - F. The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - G. The nurse will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
+Appropriate consequences will be issued. - E. Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - F. The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - G. The nurse will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
 This log will be maintained along with the prescriber's written request and the parent's written release.